mathildebuenerd/master-thesis-autocomplete/README.md

 `pandoc --lua-filter=page-break-for-indesign.lua -s -f markdown -t icml --bibliography citations-thesis.bib -o thesis.icml thesis.md`

 #### Details
++ `--bibliography citations-thesis.bib` is for creating the bibliography automatically.
+If you don't use a bibtex file, just remove it.
-+ `--lua-filter=page-break-for-indesign.lua` is a filter intended to transform
++ `--lua-filter=page-break-for-indesign.lua` is a filter intended to help the conversion of some latex commands to indesign features.
+Thanks to that filter :
     + `\newpage` put the following content at the next page.
 [More infos here](https://groups.google.com/forum/#!topic/pandoc-discuss/ogofOXIDJuI).
     + `\cleardoublepage` put the following content at the next right (odd) page.
-+ `--bibliography citations-thesis.bib` is for creating the bibliography automatically.
-If you don't use a bibtex file, just remove it.

 ### Import it in indesign